-Agencies involved in the development of the Carlsbad Water Quality Improvement Plan (WQIP) include the Cities of Carlsbad, Encinitas, Escondido, Oceanside, San Marcos, Solana Beach, Vista, and the County of San Diego.
-The WQIP is a requirement of updated stormwater regulations adopted by the Regional Water Quality Control Board (Regional Board) according to Order No. R9-2013-0001, as amended by Order Nos.
+Agencies involved in the development of the Carlsbad Water Quality Improvement Plan (WQIP) include the County of San Diego and the cities of Carlsbad, Encinitas, Escondido, Oceanside, San Marcos, Solana Beach, and Vista.
+The WQIP is a requirement of stormwater regulations adopted by the Regional Water Quality Control Board (Regional Board) according to Order No. R9-2013-0001, as amended by Order Nos.
 R9 2015-0001 and R9-2015-0100.
-The ultimate goal of the WQIP is to protect, preserve, enhance, and restore water quality of receiving water bodies.
+The goal of the WQIP is to protect, preserve, enhance, and restore water quality of receiving water bodies.
 These improvements in water quality will be accomplished through an adaptive planning and management process that identifies the highest priority water quality conditions within the watershed and implements strategies to address them.

-Previous WQIPs, appendices and the acceptance letter can be found in the document archive.
+Previous versions of the WQIP, appendices and the acceptance letter can be found in the document archive.

 WQIP Annual Reports

 The Carlsbad Watershed Management Area (WMA) Water Quality Improvement Plan (WQIP) Annual Reports allow copermittees to demonstrate progress made during the fiscal year towards achieving water quality goals.
 They are a direct requirement of the National Pollutant Discharge Elimination System (NPDES) Permit, Order No. R9-2013-0001, as amended by Order Nos.
 R9-2015-0001 and R9-2015-0100.
 The Annual Reports contain specific information regarding strategy implementation and monitoring efforts and data.
 Furthermore, they serve as a basis upon which copermittees may choose to adaptively manage their highest priorities and goals/strategies, according to the most recent water quality data.

 Below are the most recent annual reports, to view years prior click here.